barstoolbluz/floxenvs/README.md

 1. A new directory for your environment
 2. A complete Flox environment with `manifest.toml` and `manifest.lock` files located in `.flox/env/`
 3. A README following our template
+4. For service-based environments, consider providing both interactive and headless variants

 ## 🔗 Key Features of Flox